dhyuan99/VecKM_flow/README.md

 </p>

 ## Highlighted Features
 It is a generic normal flow estimator with event camera inputs.
-The API is called by following, after installing the package.
-See [./demo](./demo/) for the codes and data for running the demo.
+The API is easily used by following codes, after installing the package.
+See [demo](./demo/) for the codes and data for running the demo.
 ``` python
 from VecKM_flow.inference import VecKMNormalFlowEstimator
 from VecKM_flow.visualize import gen_flow_video